Latedog/LostArts/Changelog/Dungeon__June_2020.md

 - Modified moveMonsterRandomly to also check for the player.
 If the player is invisible, it prevents monsters from overlapping on top of the player.
 - Implemented Ghost enemy
 - Added new Possession affliction which causes the player to become not in control of their actions

+6/22:

+- Added Puff enemy which pushes enemies and players
+- Added function linearActorPush() to facilitate new style of actor pushing.
+This function properly pushes the actors linearly until they are out of range of the pushee.